zaffnet/nteract/PACKAGING-NOTES.md

     # some packages that reduced build warnings
     sudo apt-get install libcairo2-dev libjpeg-dev libgif-dev
     # these are from some electron-build documentation
     sudo apt-get install --no-install-recommends -y icnsutils graphicsmagick xz-utils

-run `npm run dist` in the root of the repository.
+Run `npm run dist` in the root of the repository.
 This will create package such as `dist/nteract_0.0.15_amd64.deb`

-install the debian package using `dpkg` or by double-clicking on the file, eg:
+Install the debian package using `dpkg` or by double-clicking on the file, eg:

 ```
 sudo dpkg -i dist/nteract_0.0.15_amd64.deb
 ```

-that's it. nteract can be launched from the command line as `nteract` or via a graphical launcher.
+That's it. nteract can be launched from the command line as `nteract` or via a graphical launcher.
 The mime-type `application/x-ipynb+json` is used to identify files that can be opened with nteract.

 ## Contents of the .deb